Extended depth-of-field camera

 Usage scenario 2: capturing oblique subjects

-Usage scenario 3: capturing subjects at different heights
+Usage scenario 3: capturing subjects at different heights and depths

 Select Your Langage